 Architecture and Structure

-The architectural style of Deir Mar Jerjes reflects a blend of Byzantine, Romanesque, and local Levantine influences.
-The monastery is built from large cut stones, giving it a solid and majestic appearance.
-Its thick stone walls and small windows indicate its use not only as a place of worship but also as a fortress during times of conflict.
-The central church is simple yet profound, featuring icons, oil lamps, and frescoes that date back centuries.
-At the heart of the monastery is a small chapel believed to have been built over the cave where Saint George once took refuge.
-The altar, stone columns, and arches demonstrate the incredible craftsmanship of early Christian builders.
-The monastery also includes living quarters for monks, a guesthouse for pilgrims, and a courtyard offering panoramic views of the surrounding valley.
+The architecture of Deir Mar Jerjes blends Byzantine, Romanesque, and Levantine styles, built from large cut stones that give it a strong, majestic look.
+Its thick walls and small windows hint at its dual role as a sanctuary and a fortress.
+The central church, adorned with ancient icons, oil lamps, and frescoes, offers a simple yet spiritual atmosphere.
+At its core lies a small chapel believed to mark the cave where Saint George once took refuge.
+Stone arches, columns, and the altar highlight the craftsmanship of early Christian builders, while nearby quarters, a guesthouse, and a courtyard overlook the scenic valley.

 Religious Significance and Pilgrimage